Nvidia Product Page Reveals GeForce MX450 With PCIe 4.0 and GDDR6 Memory

 Let's not forget that the GeForce MX450 is aimed at budget machines, so it doesn't make sense for it to come with PCIe 4.0 since the graphics card will probably not need that much bandwidth.
 Of course, supporting PCIe 4.0 on a mobile platform gives you bragging rights, but the reality of the situation is that it doesn't bring any substantial benefits and only sips unnecessary power.
 That's the reason why AMD left out PCIe 4.0 support on its latest Ryzen 4000-series (codename Renoir) chips.

 None of Nvidia's current mainstream offerings leverage the PCIe 4.0 standard.
 Ampere should change that, but the GeForce MX450 is rumored to feature the TU117 die.
 The existing GeForce MX350 is still on Pascal so it's logical to expect its successor to land with a Turing silicon.
-We don't see the GeForce MX450 having PCIe 4.0, unless it Nvidia equips it with an Ampere die, which is highly unlikely considering that the MX-series have historically been the last parts to jump to a new silicon platform.
+We don't see the GeForce MX450 having PCIe 4.0, unless Nvidia equips it with an Ampere die, which is highly unlikely considering that the MX-series have historically been the last parts to jump to a new silicon platform.

 The memory upgrade, on the other hand, should prove more useful for the GeForce MX450 in situations where memory bandwidth holds value.
 While the GeForce MX350 was stuck with GDDR5 memory, the GeForce MX450 should be able to support both GDDR5 and GDDR6 memory.
-The latter enables the GeForcee MX450 to employ faster memory, and even if it's still constrained within a modest memory interface, the graphics card will enjoy a good boost in memory bandwidth.
+The latter enables the GeForce MX450 to employ faster memory, and even if it's still constrained within a modest memory interface, the graphics card will enjoy a good boost in memory bandwidth.

 Nvidia isn't fond of making a big deal out of low-end products, such as the MX-series.
 We're not even sure if we can even call this a launch, but for what it's worth, it shouldn't be long before the GeForce MX450 starts showing up in laptops.